 Our guide seemed to be assuming that we were not Trump supporters and would find this funny.
 I’m not, but I could tell straight away that my older, white, north-Florida-living tour companions were.
 The husband made this obvious when he asked where the beer making fun of Hillary Clinton was.
 It seems Behemoth Brewing has no plans to make one.

 3) tastes of new zealand

-On the opposite end of the taste spectrum, we have some Marmite.
-This is a concentrated yeast extract paste, and it tastes…exactly like you’d expect a concentrated yeast extract to taste.
+On the opposite end of the taste spectrum, we have some Marmite, which is one of the most unique flavors you can try in New Zealand.
+Marmite is a concentrated yeast extract paste, and it tastes…exactly like you’d expect a concentrated yeast extract to taste.
 But I can see why people like it because it does have a strong umami flavor.
 If you’re in the mood for something really savory, it would hit the spot.

 Marmite is so popular in New Zealand that when a Marmite factory was damaged in the Christchurch earthquake and it led to a Marmite shortage, there was a Marmite panic.
 This incident is now referred to as Marmageddon, which is my new favorite word of all time.

 I believe Marmageddon was also a hit movie starring Bruce Willis and Ben Affleck.
 (I don’t want to cloooose my eyes!
 I don’t want to fall asleeeep cause I miss you Marmite, and I don’t want to miss a thing!)

 Now from simple pub grub and Marmite, we move to something more elaborate.
 Our guide wanted to make it clear that Auckland isn’t just home to meat pies and funny beers.
 You can also find gourmet treats.
 And nothing is more gourmet than GIAPO!!! ice cream.